In this article, we offer our perspective on the top 10 cybersecurity trends.

 7. Multi-Factor Authentication Use Will Evolve

-More specifically, any authentication done through SMS or phone calls.
+More specifically, any authentication is done through SMS or phone calls.

 For example, in early November Microsoft urged users to stop using phone-based MFA and instead recommend using app-based authenticators and security keys.